shan916/safe-rides/safe-rides-api/README.md

 3. Browse to the location of the project and click `Next` to import the project
 4. Right click on the `SafeRidesApiApplication` class and choose `Run As` -> Java Application

+##### IntelliJ
+1. Go to `File -> New -> Project from Existing Sources...`
+2. Browse to the location of the project (select the pom.xml) and click OK.
+Defaults are okay (confirming stuff in the maven config) - click through the dialogues
+3. Click Play icon

 You should see some output that looks like:
 ```
  .   ____          _            __ _ _